-The researcher yet to able finds out exact literature review on the role of IMED in project monitoring and evaluation in context of Bangladesh.

-Improve the existing process of monitoring and controlling in order to have close inspections at appropriate stages to detect potential problems in time and to draw immediate attention of higher management.
-(Hossain, 2018:41).
-Therefore there is a relationship between improving process of monitoring system and problem identification of projects.
+The researcher is yet to find any comprehensive literature on the role of IMED in project monitoring and evaluation in the context of Bangladesh.
+Improve the existing process of monitoring and controlling in order to have close inspections at appropriate stages to detect potential problems in time and to draw immediate attention of higher management (Hossain, 2018:41).
+Therefore, there is a relationship between improving the process of monitoring systems and problem identification of projects.

-When monitoring system is developed and strong then problem identification and resolving the issue could be feasible.
-Mohammad (2014:23) suggested establishing planning, monitoring and implementation department at the Zilla6 and Thana7 level as means of producing best plan for project monitoring and evaluation.
-He mainly emphasized on decentralization of IMED geographically so that quality planning and monitoring by IMED can be ensured.
+When a monitoring system is developed and strong then problem identification and resolving the issue could be feasible.
+Mohammad (2014:23) suggested establishing a planning, monitoring and implementation department at the Zilla6 and Thana7 level as a means of producing the best plan for project monitoring and evaluation.
+He mainly emphasized decentralization of IMED geographically so that quality planning and monitoring by IMED can be ensured.
 It could save time for project monitoring and evaluation.

-In the article M&E Policy Study (2019:4) by IMED it was stated that the present practice of M&E is largely inclined to the needs of monitoring the physical and financial performance, i.e. budget and expenditure, and activities, of a project while occasional deals with the results.
+In the article M&E Policy Study (2019:4) by IMED it was stated that the present practice of M&E is largely inclined to the needs of monitoring the physical and financial performance, i.e. budget and expenditure, and activities, of a project while occasionally dealing with the results.
 Here results indicate the outputs and outcomes of projects which have a relationship with monitoring and evaluation activities done by IMED.

-6 A Zilla is a country subdivision in Bangladesh.
+6A Zilla is a country subdivision in Bangladesh.
 It is translated as district.
 The divisions of Bangladesh are divided into 64 districts or zilla.

-7 Thana is former sub districts in the administrative geography of Bangladesh; later renamed to Upazila.
+7Thana is former sub districts in the administrative geography of Bangladesh; later renamed to Upazila.

 Mostofa Amir (2017:41) viewed that inadequate follow-up on external audit recommendations, as well as IMED's impact analyses, and a lack of attention to the operation and maintenance of newly produced assets are two more major concerns that impede Bangladesh's ADP delivery efficacy.
 IMED should be strengthened at various stages of implementation monitoring to ensure effective qualitative and quantitative monitoring (CPD, 2010).
-So both qualitative and quantitative progress of projects needs to be observed by IMED for optimum output of the projects.
+So, both qualitative and quantitative progress of projects needs to be observed by IMED for optimum output of the projects.

-The capacity of the GED(General Economic Division) of Planning Commission and IMED will be strengthened with better staffing, technology, training and technical assistance to guide the M&E working groups, coordinate their activities and carryout analytical work (GOB, 2011b).
-There has been some projects are technical in nature, for example; projects under Ministry of Railway and Local Government Engineering Division.
+The capacity of the GED (General Economic Division) of Planning Commission and IMED will be strengthened with better staffing, technology, training and technical assistance to guide the M&E working groups, coordinate their activities and carry out analytical work (GOB, 2011b).
+There have been some projects that are technical in nature, for example, projects under the Ministry of Railway and Local Government Engineering Division.
 To get better monitoring and evaluation output from the projects it is wise to monitor and evaluate the projects by technical persons of IMED.
-Regarding capacity building of IMED the organization has drafted a capacity building and training plan for its officers (as part of the Results Based Monitoring and Evaluation Project).
-IMED think that through execution of this plan will impart skills and knowledge in results based management, monitoring, evaluation and change management during the project period (Strategic Plan of IMED, 2008-13:08).
+Regarding capacity building of IMED, the organization has drafted a capacity building and training plan for its officers (as part of the Results Based Monitoring and Evaluation Project).
+IMED thinks that through execution of this plan will impart skills and knowledge in results-based management, monitoring, evaluation and change management during the project period (Strategic Plan of IMED, 2008-13:08).

 Numerous steps are being taken to increase the effectiveness of its development investments.
-One major drive is introducing Annual Performance Agreement (APA) by Prime Minister's Office.
-It is a tool to assess with specific 'target with value' for understanding the progress of the planned activities by concerned departments (M & E Policy Study, 2019:01).
+One major drive is introducing the Annual Performance Agreement (APA) by the Prime Minister's Office.
+It is a tool to assess a specific 'target with value' for understanding the progress of the planned activities by concerned departments (M & E Policy Study, 2019:01).